California Security Deposit Collections and Holdings

 When collecting a security deposit, landlords in California must allow the deposit to be paid in a form other than cash or electronic fund transfer.

-Do Landlords Have to Provide a Receipt for the Security Deposit in California?
+Do Landlords Have To Provide a Receipt for the Security Deposit in California?

 Landlords are not required to provide a receipt for the security deposit in California, although some states like Washington require a receipt.

-What Obligations Do Landlords Have to Establish the Condition at Move-in in California?
+What Obligations Do Landlords Have To Establish the Condition at Move-in in California?

 California law does not have specific obligations before a tenancy.
 While other states like Washington have pre-tenancy obligations like a written inventory of damages, California does not.